eembc/audiomark/README.md

 ## cmake

-There is a `platforms/cmake` are which contains a CMake file that works with GCC, macOS Clang, Cygwin, and MSVC.
-The first three tools generate a standard `Makefile` for use with `make`.
+There is a `platforms/cmake` area which contains a `CMakeList.txt` file that works with GCC, macOS Clang, Cygwin, and MSVC.
+The first three platforms' `cmake` generate a standard `Makefile` for use with `make`.
 Compiling with MSVC `cmake` produces a solution file `audiomark.sln` which can be opened from the MSVC IDE and compiled/debugged.